PowKiddy X21

 Price, Availability, and Value Pressure

 PowKiddy X21 does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.
+This category is ruthless about value perception.
+A handheld can be beloved at one price and impossible to defend at another.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.